dragonguide/dragonguide/contributing.md

 - Effect on Market
 	If the use doesn't harm the market value of the original work, it is more likely to be considered fair use.

 Generally, we trust our contributors to judge what is and is not fair use.
 With that said, we may remove content that very clearly would not be fair use (e.g. pirated movies and books) and do process DMCA requests.
+If there is another reason content needs to be removed, such as personal reasons or inaccuracies, we would like to hear about it as well.

 ## Submitting contributions
 There are several ways to submit your contributions.
 Choose the one that is the most applicable to your situation.